Pylons/pyramid/docs/index.rst

 Tutorials
 =========

-Detailed tutorials explaining how to use :app:`Pyramid` to build various types of applications and how to deploy :app:`Pyramid` applications to various platforms.
+Tutorials explaining how to use :app:`Pyramid` to build various types of applications, and how to deploy :app:`Pyramid` applications to various platforms.

 .. toctree::
    :maxdepth: 2